emberjs/website/source/blog/2018-06-30-organizing-our-contributors.md

 **Moving forward, all the official teams will be known as Core teams:** Ember.js Core, Ember CLI Core, Ember Data Core, and Ember Learning Core.
 The intent is to make it clear that we are all peers.
 In some areas this was already true, and in others we will work to make it true.

 All that as it is, we also can’t lose our central coordination point, so along with these reorganized teams, we’re establishing the Ember Steering Committee.
-The Steering Committee will take the lead on community support responsibilities that we’re previously under the Core Team’s purview, while the newly-refined Ember.js Core sticks with the technical leadership responsibilities.
+The Steering Committee will take the lead on community support responsibilities that were previously under the Core Team’s purview, while the newly-refined Ember.js Core sticks with the technical leadership responsibilities.

 The Steering Committee will be responsible for things including, but not limited to: